Emskiq/simple-bitcoin-wallet/README.md

 ```bash
 cargo run
 ```
-This will build the rust program as long as all the dependencies.
+This will build the rust program as well as all the dependencies.

 #### Run the front end